edent/SuperTinyIcons/CONTRIBUTING.md

    * It's OK if it has a different extension. `nameofservice.png` is fine.
 * Add the brand guidelines URl in a new file within `/images/svg/`
    * For example, create a file called `/images/reference/nameofservice.url` with the contents `https://example.com/brand-guidelines`
+   * The aim of this is to find an *official* source of the logo.
+Ideally with information about colours etc. If not, a link to the homepage or favicon will do.

 ## (Optional) Create Android Version